 Yale University Art Gallery Collection-Sharing Initiative

-Dartmouth faculty and students from a range of disciplines, including art history, classics, religion, and history, have made use of both the Yale loans and works from the Hood collection to explore current debates about connoisseurship, provenance, and cultural patrimony, among other things.
-They will also consider how the close observation of works of art can reveal connections to wider cultural, religious, political, and social themes in the ancient Mediterranean world.
-The project will also produce a website and a documentary film.
-The loans are available in the museum’s Bernstein Study-Storage Center for Dartmouth faculty and students alike.
-To learn more about the project, or to schedule an appointment to view the objects, please contact the Assistant Curator for Special Projects.
+Dartmouth faculty and students from a range of disciplines, including art history, classics, religion, and history, made use of both the Yale loans and works from the Hood collection to explore current debates about connoisseurship, provenance, and cultural patrimony, among other things.
+The project also produced this website and a documentary film.

 Click here to read Yale’s press release about the collection-sharing initiative.